sonpalparmar/PowerBI/01__Attrition Analysis/ReadMe.md

 We welcome contributions to enhance this dashboard or improve the analysis.
 If you have suggestions, bug reports, or feature requests, please create an issue in the [Issues](https://github.com/yourusername/attrition-analysis/issues) section of this repository.

-## License

-This dashboard is released under the [MIT License](LICENSE.md).

----

-Please feel free to modify this template to include specific details about your dashboard, data sources, and any other relevant information.
-Remember to replace `[Insert screenshot or description]` with actual content and provide proper links to your GitHub repository and releases.